AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ### Custom Elements

-To be explored are how developers could customize and implement `getProxy()` for custom elements, in particular for accessibility, internationalization, and content negotiation scenarios.
+It will be explored how developers might customize and implement `getProxy()` for custom elements, in particular with respect to accessibility, internationalization, and content negotiation scenarios.

-The following example (from [here](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-accessibility-example)) shows the state of the art with respect to custom elements and accessibility:
+The following example (from [the HTML spec](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-accessibility-example)) shows the state of the art with respect to custom elements and accessibility:

 ```js
 class MyCheckbox extends HTMLElement {